 As an integral part of the digital ecosystem, whole-of-government and whole-of-society strategies are essential for integrating services and data across ministries, agencies and jurisdictional levels (including regional and local authorities) through interoperability frameworks, enterprise architectures, and multi-stakeholder partnerships.
 The shift involves transitioning from a multichannel strategy to a "single front door" (omnichannel) strategy to accessing public services and interacting with government.
 The ecosystem also involves strengthening engagement between governmental and non-governmental actors in addressing complex challenges.
-Creating networks of interconnected systems and communities rather than relying solely on hierarchical structures leads to more flexible and inclusive digital governance, as well as e-waste reduction and management.
+Creating networks of interconnected systems and communities rather than relying solely on hierarchical structures leads to more flexible and inclusive digital governance.